On functional logistic regression: some conceptual issues: Maximum likelihood estimation: non-existence results

 \subsection{Asymptotic non-existence for Gaussian processes}

-In the previous section we have seen that the problem of non-existence of the MLE is dramatically aggravated for functional data, where the regressors $X(s)$ are not fixed in advance.
+In the previous section we have seen that the problem of non-existence of the MLE is aggravated for the case functional data.
 But this is not the only issue with MLE in functional logistic regression.
 In this section we see that the probability that the MLE does not exist goes to one as the sample size increases, for any Gaussian process satisfying very mild assumptions.